laphynis/STATS-170B-Report/README.md

 **project.html** - A .html version of the notebook where all output cells are already shown.

 ## How to run the project demonstration
-All the data has been preprocessed beforehand, so the demonstration can be run through the notebook finalizedModels.ipynb.
+All the data has been preprocessed beforehand and the models are already trained, so the demonstration can be run through the notebook finalizedModels.ipynb.